After stunning fall, here’s hoping ex-UW coach Steve Sarkisian finds happiness in NFL

 I’ll admit I wondered if Sarkisian was getting back into the pressure zone too quickly when, after a low-key, low-pay ($35,000 a year) job as an offensive analyst with Alabama, he suddenly was elevated to the offensive-coordinator job — a week before the national-title game.
 Sarkisian replaced Lane Kiffin — whom he had also replaced as USC offensive coordinator under Pete Carroll, and as USC coach — when Alabama coach Nick Saban decided that Kiffin, who already had accepted the head-coaching job at Florida Atlantic, wasn’t suitably invested in his Alabama duties.

 The Crimson Tide lost that title game 35-31 to Clemson after taking a 10-point lead into the fourth quarter.
-Now there are reports, via SB Nation that “the relationship between Saban and Sarkisian deteriorated amid disagreements in ‘system philosophy.’ ” According to the report, Saban had decided that Sarkisian was too similar to Kiffin, with whom he had a tense relationship, and didn’t want a repeat of the same problems.
+Now there are reports, via SB Nation, that “the relationship between Saban and Sarkisian deteriorated amid disagreements in ‘system philosophy.’ ” According to the report, Saban had decided that Sarkisian was too similar to Kiffin, with whom he had a tense relationship, and didn’t want a repeat of the same problems.

 They reportedly were headed for a breakup, but the stars aligned for Sarkisian with the departure of Falcons offensive coordinator Kyle Shanahan to become coach of the San Francisco 49ers.
-The football world can be a small one sometimes, and there are numerous intertwining tentacles that helped lead Sarkisian to Atlanta — with the blessing of Saban, according to the Atlanta Journal-Constitution.
+The football world can be a small one sometimes, and there are numerous intertwining tentacles that helped lead Sarkisian to Atlanta — with the blessing of Saban, according to The Atlanta Journal-Constitution.

-Quinn worked under Saban for two years as defensive-line coach when the latter was coach of the Miami Dolphins in 2005-06.
+Dan Quinn worked under Saban for two years as defensive-line coach when the latter was coach of the Miami Dolphins in 2005-06.
 That no doubt helped open a line of communication between the two, and Quinn told reporters Tuesday that he contacted Saban before finalizing Sarkisian’s hire.

-It’s not surprising that Sarkisian reportedly got an endorsement from Pete Carroll, who was Quinn’s mentor with the Seahawks and is close to Sarkisian.
-Quinn also has a strong relationship with UCLA coach Jim Mora, who grew close to Sarkisian while rehabbing a knee injury at UW following his firing as Seahawks coach in 2010.
+It’s not surprising that Sarkisian reportedly got an endorsement from Carroll, who was Quinn’s mentor with the Seahawks and is close to Sarkisian.
+Quinn also has a strong relationship with UCLA coach Jim Mora, who grew close to Sarkisian while rehabbing a knee injury at UW after his firing as Seahawks coach in 2010.

 Quinn said Tuesday he did his due diligence on Sarkisian and there was “zero hesitation, zero limitations in getting into our approach today.”